-In 2015, DDoS attacks hit a record high with one in the 500 Gbps range.
+Back in 2015, DDoS attacks hit a record high with one in the 500 Gbps range.
 According to Kaspersky, in Q1 of 2016, resources in 74 countries were targeted by DDoS attacks (vs. 69 in Q4 of 2015).
 And 93.6% of targeted resources were located in 10 countries with China being the one with the most reported cases of DDoS attacks.

 It is also important to remember that DDoS attacks aren’t always over and done within a few hours.
 DDoS attacks can last for hundreds of hours or even days.
-The longest DDoS attack in Q1 2016 lasted for 197 hours (or 8.2 days).
+The longest DDoS attack in Q1 of 2016 lasted for 197 hours (or 8.2 days).
 This can be a very stressful time for any team that is trying to mitigate the attack.
 That is why it is important to have a plan of attack in place ahead of time.

-Recent DDoS Attacks
+Past DDoS Attacks

 MozBar for Firefox is shutting down temporarily due to DDOS attacks.
 We'll tweet again as soon as it's back up.
 Sorry for any inconvenience!